wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

 .. ipython:: python

-   # create an alphabetical tokenizer
+   # create an alphabetical tokenizer that returns a bag of tokens
    alphabet_tok = sm.AlphabeticTokenizer()

    # create an alphanumeric tokenizer